YehaoCheng/sky-distribution-of-galaxy/README.md

       - data / figures

 The data in each "data" folder represents the sky distribution of stellar mass and SFR.
 The corresponding sky distribution maps are located in the "figures" folder.

+The data is stored in the NumPy binary format (`.npz`).

+Filename example: `MASS/SFR_D30_1.83deg.npz`

+- `D30`: Luminosity distance of 30 Mpc.

+- `1.83deg`: Angular resolution of the grid.

+Below is a code snippet to read this file format:

 **Note:** The value in the grid is set to `1e-10` if no galaxy is located within it.